Aleale999/Minesweeper/README.txt

   click = document.querySelectorAll(".gridPlace")
 }

-Of course I don't want the player to lose on the very first click, so i decided to create the mines immediatly after he clicked on the first cell, and also I don't want to generate a minefield where all the mines may end up in just one area of the grid, so I coded the program in a way so that if a mine was to be placed near another one, it cancels it and generates it somewhere else:
+Of course I don't want the player to lose on the very first click, so i decided to create the mines immediately after he clicked on the first cell, and also I don't want to generate a minefield where all the mines may end up in just one area of the grid, so I coded the program in a way so that if a mine was to be placed near another one, it cancels it and generates it somewhere else:

 function generateRandomMine(){
-  for(let j = 0; j < mines; j++){ // This is to choose the cells for the mines, it removes all adjacent mines and it (most of the times) it makes it so that the first cell clicked wont have the mine
+  for(let j = 0; j < mines; j++){ // This is to choose the cells for the mines, it removes all adjacent mines and it (most of the times) it makes it so that the first cell clicked won't have the mine
     random.push(Math.floor(Math.random()*gridDim))
     for(let i = 0 ; i < random.length - 1 ; i++){
       if(random[j] === random[i] || random[j] === random[i] - 1 || random[j] === random[i] + 1 || random[j] === random[i] - width || random[j] === random[i] + width || board[random[j]].classList.contains("clicked")){